pingcap/docs/system-variables.md

 > **Warning:**
 >
-> The feature controlled by this variable is not GA yet in the current TiDB version.
-Evaluate it carefully at your own risk.
+> The feature controlled by this variable is experimental.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 - Scope: GLOBAL
 - Persists to cluster: Yes